-Policies and procedures for the Transfer, acquisition, or sale of Marijuana between MTCs, and if applicable, Marijuana Establishments and CMOs; and
+Policies and procedures for the Transfer, acquisition, or sale of Marijuana between MTCs, and if applicable, Marijuana Establishments and CMOs;

-Policies and procedures to ensure that all Edible MIPs are prepared, handled, and stored in compliance with the sanitation requirements in 105 CMR 500.000: Good Manufacturing Practices for Food, and with the requirements for food handlers specified in 105 CMR 300.000: Reportable Diseases, Surveillance, and Isolation and Quarantine Requirements.
+Policies and procedures to ensure that all Edibles are prepared, handled, and stored in compliance with the sanitation requirements in 105 CMR 500.000: Good Manufacturing Practices for Food, and with the requirements for food handlers specified in 105 CMR 300.000: Reportable Diseases, Surveillance, and Isolation and Quarantine Requirements; and

+Policies and procedures for ensuring safety in all processing activities and the related uses of extraction equipment in compliance with the standards set forth in 527 CMR 1.00: The Massachusetts Comprehensive Fire Code.

 Notwithstanding a stricter municipal or state regulation, an MTC shall identify the method of extraction (e.g., Butane, Propane, CO2) on a physical posting at all entrances of the MTC.
 The Posting shall be a minimum of 12" x 12" and identify the method of extraction in lettering no smaller than one inch in height.
 An MTC shall post a copy of a permit to keep, store, handle or otherwise use flammable and combustible material at each place of operation within the facility.

-Except for a Registered Qualifying Patient or Personal Caregiver, who are not subject to 935 CMR 501.105, only a licensed MTC is permitted to produce MIPs.
+Except for a Registered Qualifying Patient or Personal Caregiver, who are not subject to 935 CMR 501.105: General Operational Requirements for Medical Marijuana Treatment Centers, only a licensed MTC is permitted to produce MIPs.
 Unless otherwise authorized by the Commission, an MIP production facility of an MTC may produce MIPs for only that MTC, and up to two additional MTCs under an entity.

 501.140: Additional Operational Requirements for Patient Sales

-In addition to the general operational requirements for MTCs required under 935 CMR 501.105, MTCs engaged in patient sales shall comply with additional operational requirements for MTCs under 935 CMR 501.140.
+In addition to the general operational requirements for MTCs required under 935 CMR 501.105: General Operational Requirements for Medical Marijuana Treatment Centers and security requirements provided in 935 CMR 501.110: Security Requirements for Medical Marijuana Treatment Centers, MTCs engaged in patient sales shall comply with additional operational requirements for MTCs under 935 CMR 501.140: Additional Operational Requirements for Patient Sales.

 Verification of Patient and Caregiver Certification

-Upon entry into an MTC by a Registered Qualifying Patient or Personal Caregiver, an MTC Agent shall immediately inspect the patient's or caregiver's temporary or annual Registration Card and proof of identification.
+Upon entry into an MTC by a Registered Qualifying Patient or Personal Caregiver, an MTC Agent shall immediately inspect the patient's or caregiver's temporary or annual Registration Card and proof of government-issued identification.

-The identification must contain a name, photograph, and date of birth, and shall be limited to one of the following:
+The government-issued identification card shall contain a name, photograph, and date of birth, and shall be limited to one of the following:

 A driver's license;

-A government issued identification card;
+A government-issued identification card;

 A military identification card; or